armory/docs/content/en/docs/armory-admin/rate-limit.md

 aliases:
   - /spinnaker-install-admin-guides/rate_limit/
   - /docs/spinnaker-install-admin-guides/rate-limit/
-description: By default Spinnaker, queries (polls) the entire state of cloud resources managed by Spinnaker every 30 seconds through the Clouddriver service.
+description: Configure Spinnaker to avoid cloud providers such as AWS, GCP, and Azure from throttling your Spinnaker traffic.
 ---

 ## How Spinnaker monitors a deployment

+Spinnaker polls the entire state of managed cloud resources every 30 seconds through the Clouddriver service.
 The polling can cause cloud providers, such as AWS, to throttle the requests on your account.
 If you have a large number of Auto-Scaling Groups and Elastic Load Balancers in your account or other services commonly querying the same APIs then you can expect to see throttling exceptions in your Spinnaker logs.

 ### How to alleviate AWS throttling exceptions